telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 * The request to forward is sent with the help of `httpRequestSend()` (step 3) which uses [libcurl](https://curl.haxx.se/libcurl/) to forward the request (step 4). libcurl sends in sequence the request to the Context Provider (step 5).
 * The textual response from the Context Provider is parsed and an `QueryContextResponse` object is created (step 6).
 Parsing details are provided in diagram [PP-01](jsonParse.md#flow-pp-01).

-## A Caveat about shadowing entities
+## A Caveat about shadowing of entities
 The Context Provider mechanism is implemented using standard NGSI9 requests and this might lead to unwanted situations.
 We feel it is important to at least be aware of this potential "shadowing" problem.

 Imagine the following scenario:

 * We have a Context Provider CP1 that supplies an Entity E1 with attribute A1.
-  An NGSI9 registration about E1/A1 of CP1 is sent to the Context Broker
+  An NGSI9 registration about E1/A1 of CP1 is sent to the Context Broker.
-* A client queries the Context Broker about E1/A1 and this provokes a forward to CP1 (as E1/A1 is not found locally but in a registration) and the client gets the expected result
+* A client queries the Context Broker about E1/A1 and this provokes a forward to CP1 (as E1/A1 is not found locally but in a registration) and the client gets the expected result.
-* A request enters the Context Broker to create (APPEND) an Entity E1 with attribute A1.
+* Now, a request enters the Context Broker to create (APPEND) an Entity E1 with attribute A1.
-* A client queries the Context Broker about E1/A1 and as the attribute is now found locally it is simply returned.
+* And the3 problems: a client queries the Context Broker about E1/A1 and as the attribute is now found locally it is simply returned.
 No forward is being done.

+E1/A1 on Context Provider CP1 can no longer be seen via the Context Broker as it has been shadowed.

 [Top](#top)